reliqarts/laravel-style-importer/readme.md

 ## Key Features
 - Import external stylesheet from any URL
     - Exclude unused styles in imported stylesheet
-- Improved page loading times

 ### Future
 - Provide command/job infrastructure for importing styles in the background
-- Improve method for matching active styles in HTML
+- Improve method for finding active styles in HTML

 *More on the way...* :truck: